tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 - Go ahead and change the code back so that it works again.

 ## IV. <a id="section4"></a>Events and Arrow Functions
 We can use arrow functions as event handlers too.
-You might recall that in the Functions lesson we mentioned that arrow functions have two advantages:
+You might recall that in the [Functions chapter](./web-apps-6.md) we mentioned that arrow functions have two advantages:

 - they have a shorter syntax than regular functions
 - they do not bind their own `this` keyword.